 Student Learning Outcomes

-Through its mission to bring religious voices, viewpoints, beliefs and practices into an engagement with the larger university community, the Center for Religion holds programs focused around six areas, or vectors.
+Through its mission to bring religious voices, viewpoints, beliefs and practices into an engagement with the larger university community, the Center for Religion creates programs focused around six areas, or vectors.

 As a result of participating in a Center for Religion program, students will: